proximax-storage/js-xpx-chain-rest/README.md

 npm run build && npm run start
 ```
 You can configure it:

-spammer/src/utils/spammerOptions.js - here you can change parameters of connection and spam.
+ * spammer/src/utils/spammerOptions.js - here you can change parameters of connection and spam.
-spammer/src/model/transactionFactory.js - here you can change token, which you need to use in transactions.
+ * spammer/src/model/transactionFactory.js - here you can change token, which you need  to use in transactions.
-spammer/src/index.js - here you can change private keys of account which already have tokens.
+ * spammer/src/index.js - here you can change private keys of account which already have tokens.

-Todo: add description how to run rest
+Todo: add description how to run and build rest